Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "You sound angry at yourself."

 "Yeah, I am.
-I thought I was just angry at the Hierarchy, but...no, fook that, I *am* angry at them.
+I thought I was just angry at the Hierarchy, but... no, fook that, I *am* angry at them.
 And at myself.
 And at..."

 He fidgeted, then patted the dog when she whined at him.